Bouni/max-cube-protocol/L-Message.md

     0000000000:                             9d 0b

 Date until indicates to which date the given temperature is set.
+It does not appear to apply to the radiator thermostat.
 It can be decoded as following:

                +-++++--------------- day: 1 1101 -> 29
                | ||||